 3. Work‑Life Balance

-While the flexibility of web development work can be a reward, it can also lead to challenges in maintaining a healthy work-life balance, especially for freelancers or those in startups where long hours might be common.
-Developers must be mindful of managing their time effectively to avoid burnout.
+While the flexibility of web development work can be a reward, it can also lead to challenges in maintaining a healthy work‑life balance, especially for freelancers or those in startups where long hours might be common.
+Setting clear boundaries and using productivity aids---such as ergonomic keyboards from the Logitech line---can help sustain well‑being.

 4. Dealing with Imprecise Requirements